rvrebcev/near-development-101/content/near101_chapter_3.md

 - [React](https://reactjs.org/) - A JavaScript library for building user interfaces.
 - [Bootstrap](https://getbootstrap.com/) - A CSS framework.
 - [near-api-js](https://docs.near.org/docs/api/javascript-library) - A JavaScript/Typescript library for interacting with NEAR's blockchain.

-### Prerequisites

-- [Node JS](https://nodejs.org/en/download/) - Please make sure you have Node.js v16 or higher installed.
-- You should have a basic understanding of [React](https://reactjs.org/): know how to use JSX, props, state, lifecycle methods, and hooks.
-- You should have followed the [Connect a React Dapp to NEAR](/near101_chapter_2.md) learning module and have `react`, `react-scripts` v.2.1.4, `near-api-js` and `uuid` installed.

 ## 1. Project Setup